criteo/AFK/README.md

 > **Warning**
 >
-> **If you are using an ad-blocker**, the documentation website might not work properly as `Criteo` word is in the URL.
+> **If you are using an ad-blocker, the documentation website might not work properly because `Criteo` is in the URL.**

 ## Repositories